scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 val x = List(1,2,3)
 ```

-However, what appears to the programmer to be a simple `List` is actually built from a combination of many specialized traits:
+However, what appears to the programmer to be a simple `List` is actually built from a combination of many specialized traits.

 {% comment %}
 TODO: Update this.
 It shows the Scala 2.13 hierarchy with Scala 3 syntax.
-{% endcomment %}

 ```scala
 sealed abstract class List[+A]